Output Your Project

 Output the PDF for Print or for Web

-By default, the PDF is output at full-resolution and with crop marks for professional printing.
 Figure images are included in the PDF at the same size they were added to the content/_assets/images/ directory, except when the images have been designated as zooming with zoom: true in the figures.yaml file.
-For zooming images, Quire processes and uses a special image that’s 2025px wide for the PDF and EPUB output.
+For zooming images, Quire processes and uses a special image that is 2025px wide for the PDF and EPUB output.
 These are large enough for a full-page image in a printed book.
-This value can be changed in _plugins/figures/iiif/config.js, for instance to make the images smaller for a web-ready PDF.
-PDFs can also be downsampled to a smaller file size after they have been generated, using a program like Adobe Acrobat.
+This value can be changed in _plugins/figures/iiif/config.js.
+To make images smaller for web-only PDF output, you would look for the following bit of code in the config.js file and change the width to 900 or less.

 Quire creates the PDF from the website version of your Quire site using CSS rules.
 You can modify Quire’s PDF styles using CSS just like you would modify Quire’s online styles.
 You can read more about styles in general in the Style Customization section of this guide.